 Recap: A mysterious, handsome stranger enters the After Dark as David is puttering around and changing light bulbs.
 David informs him that the club is closed, so the guy explains that he's here to surprise Valerie.
-David demands to know who he is when Valerie suddenly emerges from her office, exclaims, "Tom..?!" and rushes down the stairs and throws herself into his arms.
+David demands to know who he is when Valerie suddenly emerges from her office, goes, "Tom..?!" and rushes down the stairs and throws herself into his arms.
 She asks him what he's doing in L.A., and he tells her he recently ran into her mother and she told him all about her running the After Dark.
 Valerie introduces Tom to David and says he's a friend from Buffalo.
 She invites her old friend upstairs to check out her office, and he sarcastically barks, "Thanks!" inches from David's face as he passes him on his way up the stairs.
 That seemed unnecessarily dickish.

 Tracy and Brandon are at the Student Union, covering the job fair for CUTV.
 After they finish filming their segment, they run into Kelly, who says she's just browsing 'cause she plans on entering graduate school next year.
 Brandon tells her he's been working on achieving a secret goal, then reveals that he applied for the super prestigious Dryer Fellowship.
 Kelly gives him a strange look and goes, "Really?" and Tracy gleefully informs her that he's been preparing for his interview for weeks.
 Kelly asks Brandon if he's told Mark, and he says he hasn't.
 She wishes him good luck...and after she leaves, Brandon asks Tracy what was up with that weird reaction.
 Tracy wonders if maybe Kelly was irked that she (Tracy) knew something about him that she (Kelly) didn't, but Brandon thinks it has to be something more than just that.

 Kelly meets up with Mark and tells him that Brandon has applied for the Dryer Fellowship.
 Mark says he already knew that 'cause of all the inside information he has access to via his rich family's connections.
-Kelly frowns upon this unfair advantage and urges him to level the playing field by telling Brandon that he too is applying for the scholarship...and Mark mulls that over and says he'll consider it.
+Kelly frowns upon this unfair advantage and urges him to level the playing field by telling Brandon that he too is applying for the scholarship.
+Mark mulls that over and says he'll consider it.

 The Peach Pit.
 Papa Martin meets up with Donna, and she urges him to join her for lunch since they haven't really seen each other since the Christmas episode.
 David stops by the table and asks Donna if she's going to campus today, but she makes a blech face and says she's staying far away from the job fair 'cause just thinking about getting a job after graduation makes her nauseous.
 Papa Martin suddenly gets beeped by his service and rushes off to use Nat's phone behind the counter.
 David asks Donna if she met Val's friend, Tom, and she says she hasn't...and David derisively calls him "a Buffalo reject".
 Papa Martin returns to the table and informs Donna that his receptionist just called in sick - then has a sudden brain fart and asks her if she would like to fill in for the day.

 Steve's doing chin-ups at the beach when Clare comes by to remind him that he has an interview at the job fair this afternoon.
 He assures her he hasn't forgotten about the interview she set up for him, and emphasizes that he's "the new and improved Steve Sanders".
 Incidentally, Clare's hair is looking unspeakable in this episode: a grisly shade of red with her black roots growing in underneath.
-Yuckers.
+Yeech.

 California University.
 Valerie runs into Tracy and Brandon and asks them how the job fair is going...and Tracy grimaces and says there are too many graduates for too few jobs.
 Valerie asks Brandon if it's OK if her friend Tom stays at Casa Walsh - she specifies that he'll be sleeping on the couch - and Brandon's like, "No problem."
-A dorky middle aged man in a suit appears and tells Brandon he represents Tri-Group Media Minneapolis and that he just heard he applied for the Dryer Fellowship...so the two amble off somewhere to discuss Brandon's awesomeness.
+A dorky middle aged man in a suit appears and tells Brandon he represents Tri-Group Media Minneapolis and that he just heard he applied for the Dryer Fellowship...and the two amble off somewhere to discuss Brandon's awesomeness.
 Valerie tells Tracy that Tom used to work with her dad in construction and that he was her first.